farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 >
 > Further structure can be added to the supporting details to drive home key points in the setting, for example, asking players to choose a specific adversary and ally from a list of available world forces.
 >
 > Starting positions for these key details can help further drive a story for the group of players to build on.
 A crew looking for their first big score might not have a lot of assets or allies, but they probably aren’t big enough to be on anyone’s radar as an adversary either.
-A resistance group against a repressive regime might start in a horrible position against authority, but have a large list of allies to lean on.
+A resistance group against a repressive regime might start in a horrible position against authority, but have a larger list of allies to lean on.

 Like with character creation, `details` on the `party sheet` can offer both fictional support (helping build on the story) and narrative liberties (giving players permission to take certain actions).
-While the GM will have the final say, the entire party should have a chance to help develop and decide on these details at creation, and over time as the `party` advances.
+While the GM will have the final say, the entire party should have a chance to help develop and decide on these details at character creation.
+There will also have the chance to change these over time as the `party` advances.

 ### Key Concepts